amd-jnovotny/hipBLASLt/docs/install/building-installing-hipblaslt.rst

       make -j$(nproc) install

 #.
 After the dependencies are available on the system, configure the clients to build.
-   This requires adding a few extra flags to the library ``cmake`` configure script.
+   This requires adding a few extra flags to the library CMake configuration script.
-   If the dependencies are not installed into the system default directories, like ``/usr/local``, pass the ``CMAKE_PREFIX_PATH`` to ``cmake`` to help CMake find them.
+   If the dependencies are not installed in the system default directories, like ``/usr/local``, pass the ``CMAKE_PREFIX_PATH`` to ``cmake`` to help CMake find them.

    .. code-block:: bash